Notebook: Could struggling Mariners rookie Yusei Kikuchi miss his next scheduled start?

 When asked to clarify whether Kikuchi could miss his next start, Servais responded: “He could.
 He could.
 We’ve thrown that idea out there, too.”

 The focus remains, of course, on Kikuchi’s long-term development.
-In 13 starts this season, the left-hander is 3-3 with a 4.43 ERA.
+In 13 starts this season, the left-hander is 3-3 with a 4.43 earned-run average.

 “We want to keep him healthy the whole year, not just physically but with what you go through mentally as a pitcher — with the ups and downs and learning from it and getting in a routine that works for him and all that stuff,” Servais said.
 “He’s done a lot of good things.
 He’s just gotten hit around a little bit the last couple times out and he needs to make a little adjustment.”